 What is a child Contact Order?

-A child Contact Order enforces the person who the child resides with to allow contact with someone else.
+A child Contact Order enforces the person with who the child resides (the primary carer) to allow contact with someone else (a secondary carer).
 The Court will consider whether the child should have regular contact with the other party to enable a continued relationship to exist between them.

 How old does the child have to be for a child Contact Order to be made?